Electric motorcycles and scooters: 1980s to 2000s

 In 1995, Electric Motorbike Inc. was founded by Scott Cronk and Rick Whisman in Santa Rosa, California.
 In 1996, EMB Lectra was built by Electric Motorbike Inc., which used a variable reluctance motor.
 It had a top speed of about 45 mph and a range of 35 miles.
-About a 100 of these were built.
+About 100 of these were built.

 In 1996, the first mass-produced electric scooter, Peugeot Scoot'Elec, was released.
 It used Nickel-Cadmium batteries and a range of 40 km.